coderalnaim/CodeCrafterAI/README.md

 │   ├── main.py           # Main Python script for the app
 ├── README.md             # Project documentation
 ├── requirements.txt      # Python dependencies
-├── setup.sh              # Shell script to set up the environment ├── run.sh                # Shell script to run the application
 ├── .gitignore            # Files to ignore in Git
 ```